BMW 3 Series (E21): Baur TopCabriolet

 A cabriolet conversion was offered by Karosserie Baur, called the TopCabriolet.
 It consisted of a targa roof and an independent rear soft-top.
-The targa roof section was designed to fit in the trunk, while the boot cover doubled as a cover for the plastic rear windshield, protecting it from scratches and frost in winter.
+The targa roof section was designed to fit in the trunk, while the boot cover doubled as a cover for the plastic rear window, protecting it from scratches and frost in winter.
 Production of the TopCabriolet began in 1978 and all engine options were available.

 The cars were sold via the BMW dealership network and all Baur models included the BMW warranty.
 A total of 4,595 vehicles were manufactured before production ended in 1981.

 North American models

-The E21 was sold in the United States from model years 1977 to 1983, first as the four-cylinder 320i, and from 1980 as the 1.8 liter 320is.
+The E21 was sold as the 320i in the United States from model years 1977 to 1983, first as a four-cylinder with a 2.0-liter engine, and from 1980 with a 1.8 liter version of the same.
 Six-cylinder models were not sold in America, because the E21 versions of the M20 engine did not meet U.S. emissions regulations at the time.
 The 320i models sold in the United States have a thermal reactor as a pollution control device.
 U.S. models came standard with air conditioning.